Dental Concerns Montclair, CA

 Bleeding gums are a common symptom of a bacterial infection known as periodontal disease.
 Gum disease is a progressive disease that goes through several phases of development.
 Gum disease frequently goes undiagnosed until the later stages when the teeth and gums have already become compromised.

-Dr. Nikki Ancona screens for gum disease during routine dental health exams as part of our comprehensive oral health care.
+We screen for gum disease during routine dental health exams as part of our comprehensive oral health care.
 Catching gum disease in its earliest stage can allow for conservative treatment options like a deep cleaning procedure called scaling and root planing.
 More advanced gum disease may require more extensive treatment such as laser therapy or oral surgery.

 Do I have Gum Disease?